shahinmv/warehouse-matching/README.md

 27.05.2022 - search/details page displays warehouse info, and button to check availability. \
 27.05.2022 - Small algorithm to check if warehouse has available storage, send email containing information. \
 30.05.2022 - Disabled the process to send email containing information if warehouse has available storage. \
-30.05.2022 - Search tab inside search page, can query through warehouses using name, storage, services and prices.
+30.05.2022 - Search tab inside search page, can query through warehouses using name, storage, services and prices. \
+31.05.2022 - Receive merchants address, calculate distance matrix and return back distance and time to destination. \
+31.05.2022 - Sort the warehouses with the temporary array created, which includes time and distance matrix.

 ## Not working
 - Google and facebook authentication.